Reading-eScience-Centre/edal-java/ncWMS_user_guide.md

 ncWMS is a Java servlet which runs on a servlet container such as Tomcat, JBoss, or Glassfish.
 Installation is servlet-container dependent, but there are no ncWMS-specific procedures for installation.

 Once ncWMS is up-and-running, on first launch it will create a configuration file and logging directory.
 By default this is located in a directory named `.ncWMS-edal` in the home directory of the user running the servlet container.
 To change the location of the server configuration, stop the servlet container, and edit the file `$WEBAPP_DIR/WEB-INF/classes/config.properties`.
-This configuration file contains a single property: `configDir=$HOME/.ncWMS-edal`.
-Change this to the desired directory and restart the servlet container.
+This configuration file may contain the property: `configDir=$HOME/.ncWMS-edal`.
+Change/add this to reflect the desired directory and restart the servlet container.

 ### Security configuration